58 Comments

 Brendan B's avatar

 Meta knows they can't control what the chatbot says to that degree.
 If they choose to protect the kids, they will leave money on the table.
-Apparently they can't abide by that.
+Apparently they can't abide that.

 Expand full comment